AbisoyeOnanuga/canva-graphixpro/README.md

 ## Halftone Pattern
 The Halftone Pattern feature simulates the look of traditional halftone printing, creating a dotted effect that varies in size to represent different shades.

-- Usage: Users can apply the Halftone Pattern to their images and adjust parameters such as dot size, shape, and spacing.
+- Usage: Users can apply the Halftone Pattern to their images and adjust parameters such as dot size, angle, and spacing.
-- Implementation: This feature leverages the HTML5 Canvas API to manipulate image pixels and create the halftone effect.
+- Implementation: This feature leverages the `glfx` library to manipulate image pixels and create the halftone effect.

 ## Watermark
 ### Overview
 The watermark feature allows users to apply a watermark to their designs.
-This pattern can create a watermark at corners of the canvas or on a grid.
+This pattern can create a watermark at the corners of the canvas or on a grid.

-- Usage: Users can select the watermark style from the effects panel and adjust the position of the watermark.
+- Usage: Users can select the watermark style from the effects panel and adjust the position, size, and transparency of the watermark.
-- Implementation: The feature uses a combination of ... dynamically generate the watermark based on user selection.
+- Implementation: The feature uses a combination of `glfx` for image manipulation and Canva’s asset management to dynamically generate the watermark based on user selection.

 ## Conclusion
 This documentation provides the necessary steps to set up and use the image asset editing features in our Canva app.
 For further assistance, refer to the Canva Apps SDK documentation.